A person with axial spondyloarthritis looks through binoculars with flames in the reflection of the lenses.

 Overstimulation (or sensory overload)

-This is a strange one since it's incredibly hard to describe (although I’ve heard from a lot of people in chronic illness communities that people experience it).
-Overstimulation, for me, can be best described as the feeling of exploding from the inside, due to too much stimulus, like light or noise or chaos or movement.
+This is a strange one since it's incredibly hard to describe.
+Although, I’ve heard from a lot of people in chronic illness communities that people experience it.
+I can best describe overstimulation as the feeling of exploding from the inside due to too much stimulus like light, noise, chaos, or movement.

 It's the feeling of needing to turn your brain off right now.
-There are plenty of reasons why this may happen, but one of the core reasons could be hypersensitivity, which occurs often with conditions like fibromyalgia and chronic fatigue syndrome.
+There are plenty of reasons why this may happen, but one of the core reasons could be hypersensitivity.
+This often occurs with conditions like fibromyalgia and chronic fatigue syndrome.

 Random intense localized pain

-Really obvious, intense pain in my hips, pelvis, back, or neck usually precedes a flare-up for me (I realize this might be different for others).
-For example, I’ll wake up and suddenly notice that my hips are in incredible pain, or I'll get outside after moving perfectly fine all day and suddenly feel like I can't walk at all.
+Really obvious, intense pain in my hips, pelvis, back, or neck usually precedes an ankylosing spondylitis flare-up for me, but this might be different for others.
+For example, I’ll wake up and suddenly notice that my hips are in incredible pain.
+Or I'll get outside after moving perfectly fine all day and suddenly feel like I can't walk at all.

-Usually, when the pain is that intense and that quick to come on, it means that other pains will follow.
-For me, it’s not a gradual onset, but a horrible shocking shift from being relatively okay to being suddenly in pain.
+Usually, when the pain comes on that intense and quickly, it means that other pains will soon follow.
+For me, it’s not a gradual onset, but a horrible shocking shift from being relatively okay to suddenly being in pain.
 Other pain triggers?
 Alcohol and stress.

 Brain fog

-Brain fog is something that I deal with pretty much all of the damn time, but it worsens during flare-ups and before flare-ups.
-It feels as though I can’t remember anything like I am incredibly slow to process and perform tasks that must be done, and like my brain is a pile of mush.
+Brain fog is something that I deal with pretty much all of the damn time, but it worsens during and before flare-ups.
+It feels as though I can’t remember anything.
+It's like I am processing tasks incredibly slowly and my brain is a pile of mush.

 As a writer and journalist, this can be incredibly frustrating, as I have a problem articulating myself, finding the right word, remembering tasks or follow-up phone calls, or catching errors before finishing a project.
 I try to give myself a lot of space to just breathe and step away when I need to since brain fog can be totally all-consuming.